Keyfuels understands the importance of conducting our business ethically and we place the same expectations on our supply chain.

 Temporary workers are utilised within the business during periods of increased workload.
 However, all employees are on boarded into the business using the same defined policy and process as permanent employees and contractors.

-Currently, Keyfuels does not provide standalone modern slavery training or related materials to its employees.
-Having said that, Keyfuels has adopted a number of supporting policy documents that highlight the company’s approach and expected standards.
+Currently, Keyfuels does not provide standalone Modern Slavery training or related materials to its employees.
+Notwithstanding, Keyfuels has adopted a number of supporting policy documents that highlight the company’s approach and expected standards.
 The current policies include but are not limited to:

-The nature of our business is such that our supply chains are short.
+The nature of our business, predominantly a Financial Service, is such that our supply chains are short and assessed as low risk.
 As a business, we are not directly responsible for the manufacture of goods.
-The production of our fuel cards is outsourced to suppliers who have their own policies, procedures and modern slavery statements relating to their provision of the services.
+The production of our fuel cards is outsourced to suppliers who have their own policies, procedures and Modern Slavery statements relating to their provision of the services.

-The nature of our business and our supply chain (provision of services rather than manufacturing products) is a relatively simple model, which allows us to assess the risk of potential modern slavery offences taking place as low.
-However, Keyfuels remains committed to ensuring modern slavery does not find a way into any existing, or future, supply chain relationships.
-The Keyfuels business is supported by a dedicated Legal Department who work closely with the Compliance Department and are responsible for agreeing acceptable contractual wording and the insertion of our expectations and standards into written agreements where the potential for modern slavery risk is identified.
+The nature of our business and our supply chain is a relatively simple model, which allows us to assess the risk of potential Modern Slavery offences taking place as low.
+However, Keyfuels remains committed to ensuring Modern Slavery does not find a way into any existing, or future, supply chain relationships.
+The Keyfuels business is supported by its General Counsel who work closely with the Compliance Department and are responsible for ensuring that Keyfuels contracts require that customers and suppliers meet its expectations and standards where the potential for Modern Slavery risk is identified.